bact/spdx-3-model/model/Hardware/Classes/HBOMMass.md

 ## Summary

-Class that describes a instance of HBOMPhysical.
+Class that describes an instance of HBOMPhysical.

 ## Description

 Describes the physical mass characteristics of hardware.

 ## Metadata